 Shayna Ambers, Flying Trapeze, Photographer

-A native of Frisco, Texas, Shayna graduated from Independence High School and currently attends Texas A&M University where she is a never-ending, professional student – studying English and Psychology in hopes of teaching high school one day in the far, far future.
-As a dancer for the past 17 years, Shayna has performed numerous times around the country and continues to choreograph for various performances around the state.
+A native of Frisco, Texas, Shayna graduated from Independence High School and Texas A&M University where she is a never-ending, professional student – currently studying at NYU Tish School of the Arts.
+As a dancer for the past 20 years, Shayna has performed numerous times around the country and continues to choreograph for various performances around the state.
 She started trapeze when her little sister bet her she wouldn’t try it in Florida one summer – so she obviously had to – and fell in love with it!
 We keep hoping one day she’ll decide she has enough degrees and will move back to Dallas so we can see her more often.